Chithi (TV series): Plot

 The owner of the house is Janaki (Mahalingam's first love) and her two daughters.
 Mahalingam was forced to marry the Padma but secretly lives with Janaki with whom he gave birth to two daughters Viji and Geetha.
 As days pass, both Sharadha and Prabhavathi become pregnant.
 Prabhavathi makes Kaveri turn towards her to take revenge on her father and stepmother.
 Soon Kaveri leaves hostel and Sharadha starts a textile industry named Kavery Garments and builds a new house which she calls as Sharadha Illam.

 They also bring Krishna's family to that house, including Velumani.
 Meanwhile, at Janaki's side, Viji loves a shed mechanic Surya, but Janaki reluctant to get her daughter married to a mechanic, makes Viji marry her own uncle's (Janaki's brother) son named Anand, where she faces torture from him.

 Sharadha and Prabhavathi are admitted in the same hospital at the same time, and both simultaneously deliver sons.
 Ramu and Krishna fear these children will cause division between them, exchange the babies.
 Ramu names Krishna's son as Srinivasan and Krishna name Ramu's son as Prasad.
 Years pass, Sharadha business Kaveri Garments grows with profit, and she delivers two more kids, daughter Swetha and son Sreevatsan.
 Meanwhile, Prabhavathi and Krishna have another child, a daughter named Brindha.
-Since then all five kids grow up in the same house and be like brothers and sisters.
+Since then all five kids grow up in the same house, like brothers and sisters.
 Srinivasan was found to be physically challenged as Prabha has taken a tablet to try to abort him, but Krishna is happy that the child is with Sharadha who loves him.
 She starts to love Srinivasan more than her other two children.

 Kaveri, who went to the hostel as a child, return home as a teen.
 Initially, she was against her chithi by insulting her.
 Velumani and Prabha make Kaveri fall in love with a womaniser and drug smuggler named Nagu, without knowing his true colours, Kaveri loves him.
-Soon she starts to elope with him but before that she apologises to her step mum.
+Soon she starts to elope with him but before that she apologises to her step mom.
 She even used to insult Srinivas for being a lame person.
 On the day of fleeing on her 19th birthday, she found Nagu's true colours and both get remanded in a police station, Sharadha comes and saves her and hides the truth from her family.
 She starts to love her chithi more and realises her mistake, and soon shraddha starts to find a groom for her with Ramu and Krishna.
 Angered by Velu and Prabha, they try to stop Kaveri wedding by several attempts.